oduwsdl/raintale/README.md

 to build and install the version from the source code on your machine.

-# The future of raintale
+# The future of Raintale

 We are working on additional storytellers and presets.
 Storytellers must be either a file format or an online service that supports an API.
 The choice in storyteller is highly dependent upon the capabilities and terms of that online service's API.